-9.3 There shall be a president; treasurer or secretary-treasurer; women’s representative and te uepū representative in each branch and, in addition, there may be such other officers as the branch may from time to time determine.
+9.3 There shall be a president; treasurer or secretary-treasurer; women’s representative, youth representative; and te uepū representative in each branch and, in addition, there may be such other officers as the branch may from time to time determine.
 The additional officers may, wherever possible, include an immediate past-president or presidents, a vice-president, a membership officer and sector representatives.

 9.4 Where, by resolution of the outgoing branch committee, it is resolved to share the office of president between two co-presidents, the two co-presidents shall act together with all the powers and responsibilities of a branch president as provided for in the rules.